Ruediga/MunkOS/README.md

 # MunkOS

-Operating System very early on in development for learning purposes with simplicity in mind.
+Future Operating System very early on in development for learning purposes with simplicity in mind.

-Currently, MunkOS only contains a kernel (with very minimal features), supports the x86_64 architecture, and boots with the Limine Bootloader.
+Currently, MunkOS only consists of a kernel (with very minimal functionality), supports the x86_64 architecture, and boots with the Limine Bootloader.

 # Building

-[TODO] finish list, script for cross compiler toolchain?

-You're going to have the least problems using Linux distro like Arch (WSL may work too) to build from source yourself.
+You're going to have the least problems using Linux distro like Arch (or derivatives) (WSL may work too) to build from source yourself.
 Building requires the following packages, which you can install with your distros package manager (pacman, apt, apk, ...):

 > sudo pacman -S gcc build-essential make xorriso gdisk mtools

-The following MAKE-targets build the image / iso and run qemu
+The following make-targets build the image / iso and run qemu

 ```sh
 run-iso-bios